Goguryeo: Controversies

 Goguryeo was viewed as a Korean kingdom in premodern China, but in modern times, there is a dispute between China and Korea over whether Goguryeo can be considered part of Chinese history or if it is part of Korean history.

+North Korea's request to launch a joint excavation project in Northeast China was granted by the PRC government in 1963.
+The project was a two-year long collaboration between the two countries' archaeologists to excavate antiquities, most of which would then be given away to North Korea for research.
+Due in large part to the close Sino-North Korean alliance at the time, China did not object to North Korea's stance of regarding Goguryeo as historically Korean.
+Nonetheless, several disagreements arose between the two countries' archaeologists over the interpretation of their findings.
+For instance, North Korean archaeologists tried to find evidence for their argument that Parhae was a continuation of Goguryeo, to the disagreement of their Chinese colleagues.

 In 2002, Chinese government started a five-year research project on the history and current situation of the frontiers of Northeast China which lasted from 2002 to 2007.
 It was launched by the Chinese Academy of Social Science (CASS) and received financial support from both the Chinese government and the CASS.

 The stated purpose of the Northeast Project was to use authoritative academic research to restore historical facts and protect the stability of Northeast China—a region sometimes known as Manchuria—in the context of the strategic changes that have taken place in Northeast Asia since China's "Reform and Opening" started in 1978.
 Two of the project's leaders accused some foreign scholars and institutions of rewriting history to demand territory from China or to promote instability in the frontier regions, hence the necessity of the Project.

 The Project has been criticized for applying the contemporary vision of China as a "unified multiethnic state" to ancient ethnic groups, states and history of the region of Manchuria and northern Korea.
 According to this idea, there was a greater Chinese state in the ancient past.
 Accordingly, any pre-modern people or state that occupied any part of what is now the People's Republic of China is defined as having been part of Chinese history.
 Similar projects have been conducted on Inner Mongolia, Tibet and Xinjiang, which have been named North Project, Southwest Project and Xinjiang Project respectively.

-Due to its claims on Gojoseon, Goguryeo and Balhae, the project sparked disputes with Korea.
+Due to its claims on Gojoseon, Goguryeo and Parhae, the project sparked disputes with Korea.
 In 2004, this dispute threatened to lead to diplomatic disputes between the People's Republic of China and South Korea, although all governments involved seem to exhibit no desire to see the issue damage relations.

 In 2004, the Chinese government made a diplomatic compromise, pledging not to place claims to the history of Goguryeo in its history textbooks.
-However, online discussion regarding this topic among the general public has since increased.
-The Internet has provided a platform for a broadening participation in the discussion of Goguryeo in both South Korea and China.
-Thomas Chase points out that despite the growing online discussion on this subject, this has not led to a more objective treatment of this history, nor a more critical evaluation of its relationship to national identity.
+The compromise has been maintained as of 2020, with middle school and high school textbooks in China labelling Goguryeo to be outside the border of ancient China.